leihs/leihs_documentation/sources/audits/ideas.md

 ## Idea

-* Use PG trigger ON CREATE, UPDATE, DELETE and TRUNCATE.

 * Shadow tables are posible but they are very far from what we use now.
     They seem to cause more expenditure in the UI/UX.